CUBRID/cubrid-testtools/doc/ha_repl_guide.md

 * ### Start listener
 	Log into controller node, then execute below to start the listener.

+		$ cd ~
 		$ sh start_test.sh

 * ### Stop listener

 	To stop listener, you may execute `~/CTP/common/script/stop_consumer.sh`.
 It will try to kill all active processes.
 Let's see an example.

 	A running listener shows as below.

-		$ ps -u $USER f|tee
+		$ ps -u $USER f
 		PID TTY      STAT   TIME COMMAND
 		5610 ?
 S      0:00 sshd: ha_repl@pts/0
 		5611 pts/0    Ss     0:00  \_ -bash